Andrejkf/solution_behavioral_cloning_p3t1/report.md

 <br/> ![alt text][image1]

 #### Data preprocessing.
-First, the general data set of 16235 images was [shuffled]( and then splited in training(80%) and validation(20%) sets using It was noticed that most of the initial data (without preprocessing) used was linked to a predicting response to drive straighforward.
+First, the general data set of 16235 images was [shuffled](https://www.tandfonline.com/doi/abs/10.1080/15536548.2012.10845652) and then splited in training(80%) and validation(20%) sets.
+Data distributions are shown below.

+It was noticed that most of the initial data (without preprocessing) used was linked to a predicting response to drive straighforward.
 1.1 Architecture model aproach.